vicchi/wp-biographia/readme.txt

 This may be a configurable setting in a future version of the plugin to avoid the need to hack your theme's <code>functions.php</code> file.

-= I want to use my own icon set for my author's contact links; how do I do this? =
+= I want to use my own icon set for my user's contact links; how do I do this? =

 Firstly select the icon set you want to use.
 You'll need to ensure that the icon files are in `.png` format and are named to match the icon set that WP Biographia ships with; take a look in `wp-biographia/images` to see the naming convention.
 Upload your icon set to your web server and note the URL (not the local path) to where your icons will live.
 Navigate to *Settings / WP Biographia* and click on the *Content* tab, ensure that the *Use Alternate Icon Set* option is checked and the URL to your alternate icons is specified in the *Alternate Icon Set URL* text box.
 By default, WP Biographia sizes the contact link icons at 32x32 pixels; you can override this in your local CSS file by redefining the `.wp-biographia-item-icon` CSS class (see `wp-biographia/css/wp-biographia.css`).